anniebelkin/mini_backgammon/README.md

 - **Early Game:**
   Otherwise.

-The phase is encoded as a one-hot vector:
-- Early: `[1, 0, 0]`
-- Mid: `[0, 1, 0]`
-- Late: `[0, 0, 1]`
+Phase Calculation:
+We represent the game phase using an integer:
+    0: Early game
+    1: Mid game
+    2: Late game

-To integrate the phase with the base feature vector, we “gate” the 16 features with the phase vector.
+To integrate the phase with the base feature vector, the phase integer is converted into a one-hot vector (e.g., early becomes [1, 0, 0]) and is then used to "gate" the base 16-dimensional vector. “gate” the 16 features with the phase vector.
 That is, we replicate the 16 features three times (one block for each phase) and multiply each block by the corresponding one-hot element.
 For example, if the game is in the early phase, the final augmented feature vector becomes:

 [1 × (16 features), 0 × (16 features), 0 × (16 features)]